-For a transaction to be valid, it must conform to each of the limits specified in Table 5.1.2, above.
+For a transaction to be valid, it must conform to each of the four-limits specified in the above tTable 5.1.2, above.

 These limits will be applied to wholesale power procurement outside of transactions directly executed with the CAISO.
 These limits provide CPA the needed authority to manage risks as they arise.
 Transactions falling outside the delegations above require Board approval prior to execution.